NethermindEth/StarknetByExample/src/components/dependencies.md

 In the previous example, we implemented the `ISwitchable` trait in the contract.

-We already implemented a [`Switchable`](./how_to.md) component that provide an implementation of the `ISwitchable` trait.
+We already implemented a [`Switchable`](./how_to.md) component that provides an implementation of the `ISwitchable` trait.
-By using the `Switchable` component in a contract, we embed the implementation of the `ISwitchable` trait in the contract and resolve the dependency on the `ISwitchable` trait.
+By using the `Switchable` component in a contract, we can embed the implementation of the `ISwitchable` trait in the contract and resolve the dependency on the `ISwitchable` trait.

 ```rust
 {{#rustdoc_include ../../listings/applications/components_dependencies/src/contract_countable_switchable.cairo:contract}}
 ```

-#### Dependency on other components internal functions
+#### Dependency on other component's internal functions

 The previous example shows how to use the `ISwitchable` trait implementation from the `Switchable` component inside the `Countable` component by embedding the implementation in the contract.
 However, suppose we would like to turn off the switch after each increment.
 There's no `set` function in the `ISwitchable` trait, so we can't do it directly.

-But the Switchable component implements the internal function `_off` from the `SwitchableInternalTrait` that set the switch to `false`.
+But the `Switchable` component implements the internal function `_off` from the `SwitchableInternalTrait` that set the switch to `false`.
 We can't embed `SwitchableInternalImpl`, but we can add `switchable::HasComponent<TContractState>` as a dependency inside `CountableImpl`.

 We make the `Countable` component depend on the `Switchable` component.